NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #118

 A Ruffian asks if FUWAMOCO are more introverted or extroverted.
 They respond that they are introverted but do their best to appear extroverted, similar to other members of Advent.

+## Episode #119

+Prompted by a Ruffian's question, FUWAMOCO share how their special memories of them going to idol concerts are related to unexpected moments and the excitement during them.